banos/xxtmp-testmvc/examples/binding-scala/readme.md

 It enables you use native XML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

-Binding.scala's TodoMVC application has the tiniest code size among all the TodoMVC implementations, only one source file, 154 lines of code!
+Binding.scala's TobuyMVC application has the tiniest code size among all the TobuyMVC implementations, only one source file, 154 lines of code!

 ## Getting Started